 Here are some real life success stories of starting a youtube channel:

-Aaron Marino (from Marietta, GA, USA) started Pete & Pedro over 9 years ago.
+Aaron Marino (from Marietta, GA, USA) started Pete & Pedro almost 10 years ago.

 Hi - I'm Aaron Marino, the founder of Pete & Pedro - a premium men's grooming brand.
 I have one of the biggest men's lifestyle channels on YouTube with 6M+ fans and also have a few other businesses as well including Tiege Hanley, Enemy, Menfluential Advertising Agency.